How to Start a Hookah Lounge

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

-How much can you potentially make owning a hookah lounge?
+How much can a hookah lounge owner make?

-Hookah lounge profits will vary depending on the lounge’s size and location, business model, years in existence, and profit margins.
-A lounge in an area with a large Middle Eastern customer base may be at an advantage.
-It could bring in a larger number of customers than a lounge in a location where fewer residents come from a culture that embraces hookah.
+Hookah lounge profits will vary depending on the location and local demographics.
+A lounge in an area with a large Middle Eastern customer base may be at and bring in a larger number of customers than a lounge in a location where fewer residents come from a culture that embraces hookah.
 A lounge owner who strategically chooses the lounge’s location and designs the business to appeal to a broad customer base can maximize their profits and position their business for success.

 The bulk of sales will come from hookah and shisha, and a lounge will either charge by the hour or by the size of the bowl.
 To increase profits more, consider offering additional options, like oxygen, food or snacks, and teas, enhancing a customer’s experience.
 This improved experience can encourage customers to stay longer and increase per-customer sales.
 The same is true of offering some retail items, like shisha and hookah supplies, that customers can purchase to take home.